Dove Cameron and Thomas Doherty Split After 4 Years Together - E! Online

 "We know there have been some rumors and confusion lately about the status of our relationship and we wanted to set the record straight," she wrote.

-The pair started dating in December 2016 after connecting while they were both shooting the Disney Channel's Descendants 2, which premiered in July 2017.
+They started dating in December 2016 after connecting while co-starring in the Disney Channel film Descendants 2, which premiered in July 2017.

 She marked their one-year anniversary by posting a pic to Instagram on Dec.
 8, 2017 of the two kissing while she wrapped her legs around him. "one year ago today," she captioned it at the time.

-In February 2020, Dove told E! that the Scottish actor quickly declared his love for her shortly after she and ex Ryan McCartan had called off their engagement in 2016.
+In February 2020, Dove told E!
+News that the 25-year-old Scottish actor had quickly declared his love for her shortly after she and ex Ryan McCartan called off their engagement in 2016.